-Safety and Security issues of nanotechnologies have hardly been the subject of research yet.
-NanoTrust is a public information platform aiming to identify the most pressing issues.
+Despite broad application in everyday products and materials, safety and security issues of nanotechnologies have hardly been the subject of research to this day.
+The NanoTrust project has been ongoing since 2007 and represents a publicly accessible information platform aiming to identify the most pressing issues.

-The field of nanotechnologies is gaining momentum in the context of the development of technology.
-However, aspects of safety and security have not been sufficiently explored yet for science to be able to predict the potential risks and dangers involved.
+The field of nanotechnology is gaining momentum in the context of the development of technology.
+However, aspects of safety and security have not been sufficiently explored yet to be able to predict the potential risks and dangers involved.
 At the same time, the public debate has steered towards a critical view, and could easily take a turn towards the negative implications involved.

 In light of our experience with genetic engineering in agriculture, we need to have a forward-looking nanotechnology policy that builds upon deep and well-prepared analyses.
 Thus, there is a great need for more research about, and communication of, the subject.